Wishart distribution

-In statistics, the Wishart distribution is a generalization to multiple dimensions of the gamma distribution.
+In statistics, the Wishart distribution is a generalization of the gamma distribution to multiple dimensions.
 It is named in honor of John Wishart, who first formulated the distribution in 1928.
+Other names include Wishart ensemble (in random matrix theory, probability distributions over matrices are usually called "ensembles"), or Wishart–Laguerre ensemble (since its eigenvalue distribution involve Laguerre polynomials), or LOE, LUE, LSE (in analogy with GOE, GUE, GSE).